ramiroencinas/perl6-System-DiskAndUpdatesAlerts/README.md

 ## Features:

-- Reports when exceed `$disk-limit-percent` at any mount point or letter drive.
+- Reports when exceed `$disk-limit-percent` capacity at any mount point or letter drive.
-- Reports if there are pending updates.
+- Reports the pending updates from popular GNU/Linux package managers or Windows Update.
 - Nice HTML table format.

 ## Example: